-This beach is located in Escuintla Dept. and receives thousands of local and foreign visitors annually.
+This beach in Escuintla Dept. receives thousands of local and foreign visitors annually.

-There’s a perfect mixture of urban and rural settlers around the port area, making it an ideal place to get a quick glimpse of Guatemala.
+A perfect mixture of urban and rural settlers around the port area makes it an ideal place to get a quick glimpse of Guatemala.

 13. Punta de Cocoli

 - Punta de Cocoli Location – Izabal, on Amatique Bay

 - Punta de Cocoli Attractions – Snorkeling, kayaking, and diving

 Punta de Cocoli, or Cocoli point, is a serene, pristine destination in Izabal, on Amatique Bay.